 Name: Date:

 Arthur Writes a Story

-1. Arthur says he doesn't want to write a dull story.
+1. Ar thur says he doesn't want to write a dull story.

-What doe s the word dull mean?
+What does the word dull mean?

-What clue es in the text helped you to know?
+What clues in the text helped you to know?

 b.
-"I thur read his story to D.W. don't want to write a boring story," said Arthur. it were me," D.W. suggested, "I'd make the story about getting an elephant."
+Arthur read his story to D.W.
+"I don't want to write a boring story," said Arthur.
+"If it were me," D.W. suggested, "I'd make the story about getting an elephant."

-2. How 0 lid the other characters in the story feel about Arthur's singing-dancing story?
+2. Ho ow did the other characters in the story feel about Arthur's singing-dancing story?

 b.
-Th ney loved it! ney thought it was confusing. o one liked it.
+They loved it!
+They thought it was confusing.
+No one liked it.

-How do y ou know they felt this way?
+How c lo you know they felt this way?

 Author: A True Story

-3. Who is telling this story?
+3. Wh o is telling this story?

-Is this sto ry fiction or nonfiction?
+Is this story fiction or nonfiction?
 How do you know?

-This story is mainly about
+This s tory is mainly about

-b.
-W eing an acrobat. riting lists. ecoming an author
+a. b. c.
+Being an acrobat.
+Writing lists.
+Becoming an author

-4. Look at this illustration from the book.
 Which of these go with it and help tell us more about the story? a.
 "But writing stories was so hard for me!" b.
 "So I spent a lot of time dreaming about what I wanted to be when I grow up." c.
 "I became a teacher."

-5. In Arthur Writes a Story, Arthur works hard to create a something he can be proud of.
-In this book, Helen Lester works hard as a writer, too.
-Compare the two books.
-Tell one thing that is the same in each book, and one thing that is different.
-Arthur Writes a Story & Author: A True Story SAME DIFFERENT How a Book is Made 6.
+5. In Arthur Writes a Story, Arthur works hard to this book, Helen Lester works hard as a write thing that is the same in each book, and one er, too.
+C compare the two books.
+Tell one

+Arthur Writes a Story & Author: A True Story

+SAME DIFFERENT

+How a Boo k is Mad 9

+6. 6.
 Name two people who help the author with her book and tell how they help her.

 1) 2)